 When these drugs are inserted into the nails, they continue to work until the drug is discontinued.

-Terbinafine (Lamisil): is FDA approved for the treatment of nail fungal infections and is effective 70 to 90 percent when prescribed as a product.
+Terbinafine (Lamisil): is FDA approved for treating nail fungal infections and is effective 70 to 90 percent when prescribed as a product.
 It interacts with some other medications, especially caffeine and cimetidine.

 The dose is 250 milligrams per day for six weeks for fingernail infections and 12 weeks for toenail infections.

-Itraconazole (Sporanox): is FDA approved for the treatment of onychomycosis and is 70 to 80 percent effective.
+Itraconazole (Sporanox): is FDA approved for treating onychomycosis and is 70 to 80 percent effective.

 It works with many medicines and can be taken with food.
 Daily doses of 200 milligrams per day for six weeks for fingernail infections and 12 weeks for toenail infections.

-Fluconazole (Diflucan): is not approved for the treatment of nail fungal infections, but is an effective oral antifungal.
+Fluconazole (Diflucan): is not approved for treating nail fungal infections but is an effective oral antifungal.

-Fluconazole has the advantage that it remains in the body for a long time and only needs to be taken weekly.
+Fluconazole can remain in the body for a long time and only needs to be taken weekly.
 The dose is 450 milligrams once a week for four to nine months.
 Initial studies have shown it to be 72 to 89 percent effective.